shivachinnam/documentation/content/en/tracing/profiler/enabling/php.md

 ## Requirements

-The Datadog Profiler requires at least PHP 7.1, on 64-bit Linux.
+The Datadog Profiler requires PHP 7.1 to 8.0, on 64-bit Linux.
+ZTS and debug builds are not supported.

-The following are **not** supported:
-- PHP 8.1
-- ZTS builds of PHP
-- PHP debug builds

 {{< tabs >}}
 {{% tab "GNU C Linux" %}}